 Spending less than $50 on groceries a month seems like a ridiculous and daunting goal to achieve.
-I’m here to tell you that it CAN be done!
+I’m here to tell your grocery budget CAN be $50!
 I will break down the rules that we follow during our $50 on grocery months and help you save BIG!

 If you were a follower of Hello Brownlow in July 2018, you’ll remember that was our first $50 grocery challenge.
 Now that I am a stay at home mom (SAHM) for the first time, our budget is shrinking again.
 I love staying home with Little Guy and have found a new love for making everything from scratch.